 Start at 2pm and will last for about 2 hours.
 Walks are Free although donations are welcome

-Due to Covid19 Advance booking is necessary due to limited numbers of 6people on each walk and will be observing the 2m rule.
+Once walk program resumes advance booking will be necessary due to limited numbers of 6 people on each walk and will be observing the 2m rule.

 To book contact email@example.com